YconquestY/cs-629/part_1_combinational/README.md

 _Question:_ If `shftAmnt` is constant (for example 0b0100), count the number of selectors (and their size) of `naiveShfl(in, shftAmnt)`.

 _Implementation_: Recall the concept of a [barrel shifter](https://en.wikipedia.org/wiki/Barrel_shifter), which contains several constant shifters and uses them based on `shftAmnt`.
 Implement a barrel shifter that shifts to the left in the body of `barrelLeft` in `Shift.bsv`.
+You can use the `naiveShfl` function with a constant amount, or equivalently the `<<` function.

 Note: For Vectors, indices increase to the right, as opposed to Bits where indices increase to the left.